Software License and Warranty

 This is a temporary reminder into which you enter notes of things you want an automatic reminder for.

-Any entries you have made which fall inside the number of days you set on the top spin box from the date for the reminder will be displayed as you start up the system.
-For example, if you set the days ahead to 14, when the current date gets to 14 days before the remind date, each time you start system, that reminder will be displayed.
+Any entries you have made which fall inside the number of days you set on the top spin box from the date for the reminder will be displayed as you start up the DPS.
+For example, if you set the days ahead to 14, when the current date gets to 14 days before the remind date, each time you start DPS, that reminder will be displayed.
 As the remind date is passed, these entries are automatically deleted.
 You can re-set the days ahead at any time.

 The permanent diary is very similar to the reminder except that entries are not automatically deleted.
 You decide when and if you want individual entries deleted.
 It is permanent and you can view its contents whenever you want.

 A number of date formats can be selected from the ‘Tools’, ’Date Format’ menu option.
 These are as follows:

 The date format selected is used in entry, display and printing of dates.
 Whichever one is selected is used throughout the system and remains selected until it is changed from the menu.
 The initial default setting is British.

 1. When installing, one or two users have received the error message, "Invalid driver name or insufficient system resources" followed by a file name.
 This is caused when you have a fax allocated as your printer driver or when your printer driver has a fault or you do not have a printer installed.

 Workaround: install a printer driver for a printer that uses paper - use the generic drivers supplied with Windows if you do not have one for your printer.